 f∗=defHom(−,U)(f):Hom(W,U)→Hom(V,U);f∗s=defs∘f.

-Definition.
-Let C be a category and let U∈C be an object.
-Define a presheaf on C with a distinguished section on U to be a pair (G,s), where G∈PSh(C) is a presheaf and s∈G(U).
+Given U∈C, let us call a pair (G,s), where G is a presheaf on C and s∈G(U) a presheaf onCwith a distinguished section onU.
 These form a category PSh∙(C,U) where a morphism between objects (G,s) and (H,t) is defined to be a morphism of presheaves G⇒H which maps s↦t.

 Proof.
 Let F be a presheaf with a distinguished section s∈F(U).
 Then there exists a morphism ϕ:Hom(−,U)⇒F given by f↦f∗s=[F(f)](s).
 In other words, ϕ maps a section f∈Hom(V,U) to the pullback of the distinguished section s, which is a once again section over V (but in F).
 To check that this defines a morphism of presheaves, consider a morphism g:V→W in C. Then the diagram